Martha Dodd: Life and career

 In Summer 1938, while still romantically involved with the filmmaker Sidney Kaufman, with whom she lived for several months, Dodd married New York millionaire Alfred K. Stern Jr. According to Dodd, Stern was prepared to contribute $50,000 to the Democratic Party to secure an ambassadorship.
 The Soviets viewed Dodd as a valuable but uncertain asset.
 One assessment was, "A gifted, clever and educated woman, she requires constant control over her behavior."
 Another assessment was, "She considers herself a Communist and claims to accept the party's program.
 In reality [she] is a typical representative of American bohemia, a sexually decayed woman ready to sleep with any handsome man."
 In a February 5, 1942, letter, Dodd told her Soviet contacts that her husband should be brought into their network.
 With their approval, she approached her husband and reported that he responded with enthusiasm: "He wanted to do something immediately.
 He felt he had many contacts that could be valuable in this sort of work."
 Stern established a music publishing house that served as a cover for routing information to the Soviet Union.
 Dodd and Stern proved of little value to the Soviets beyond providing the publishing house cover and occasionally recommending someone as a potential agent.
 As part of the Soble spy ring, Miss Dodd (code named Liza) recommended Jane Foster to infiltrate the OSS.

 In 1939, Dodd published a memoir of her years in Berlin, Through Embassy Eyes.
 It included extravagant praise of the Soviet Union based in her travels there.
 With her brother as co-editor, she published her father's Berlin diaries, Ambassador Dodd's Diary, 1933–1938.

 Her 1945 novel, Sowing the Wind, described the moral deterioration of decent Germans under Hitler.
-It was "not much esteemed as a work of fiction," but became a best-seller in translation in the Russian sector of Berlin in 1949.
+It was "not much esteemed as a work of fiction," but became a best-seller in translation in the Soviet sector of Berlin in 1949.

 The FBI had Dodd under surveillance by 1948.
 Contacts between Dodd and Stern and NKGB lapsed in 1949.
 In 1955, Dodd published The Searching Light, a defense of academic freedom that told the story of a professor under pressure to sign a loyalty oath.

 In July 1956, subpoenaed to testify in several espionage cases, Dodd and Stern fled to Prague via Mexico with their nine-year-old adopted son Robert.
 They later applied for and were denied Soviet citizenship.
 Boris Morros implicated Dodd and Stern in 1957 as Soviet agents as part of his exposure of the Soble spy network.
 The Soviets then allowed them to emigrate to Moscow just as they were convicted of espionage by a U.S. court.